 Details of the Breach

-Users who joined the platform before April 5, 2018 had their name, email and delivery addresses, order history, phone numbers, and hashed and salted passwords stolen.
+Users who joined the platform before April 5, 2018, had their names, email and delivery addresses, order history, and phone numbers stolen, as well as their hashed and salted passwords.
 The company also said consumers had the last four digits of their payment cards taken, although full numbers and card verification values (CVV) were not taken.
-Both delivery workers and merchants had the last four digits of their bank account numbers stolen.
-Around 100,000 delivery workers also had their driver’s license information stolen in this breach.

 This news comes nearly one year after the food delivery company’s customers complained that their accounts had been hacked.
-At the time, the company denied a data breach and said attackers were running credential stuffing attacks where hackers take lists of stolen usernames and passwords and try them on other sites that use the same passwords.
+At the time, the company denied a data breach and said attackers were running credential stuffing attacks, where hackers take lists of stolen usernames and passwords and try them on other sites that use the same passwords.
 But, many customers at the time said their passwords were unique to DoorDash.

 What Steps Can You Take?

 If you have been the victim of a data breach, here are a few steps you can take to protect yourself.
 Check your credit reports from all three companies (Equifax, Experian and TransUnion) for free by visiting annualcreditreport.com.
-If you find accounts or activity you do not recognize, those are signs that could mean your identity has been stolen.
+If you find accounts or activities you do not recognize, those are signs that could mean your identity has been stolen.

 Carefully monitor your existing credit card and bank accounts for any unauthorized charges.
 If you don’t want a credit freeze, consider placing a fraud alert on your files.
 This will warn creditors that you may be an identity theft victim and that they should verify if anyone seeking credit in your name is actually you.
 Contact an experienced California class action attorney who can give you more information about pursuing your legal rights.